Ethnic Fellowship – Walter F. Harvey

-Ordained Minister Under 40 – Melissa J. Alfaro
+Ordained Female Minister – Melissa J. Alfaro

 Alfaro has spent over 10 years working in education as a teacher, staff development presenter, motivational speaker, and district middle school English as a Second Language coordinator.
 In collaboration with public school districts, she has initiated mentoring leadership programs for at-risk teens.